alfrix/docs/docs/meta/core_template.md

 Awaiting description.

 // Fill in hardware or software requirements for the core here.

-### Why use this core?
-// Optional section.

-Awaiting description.

-// Possible topics to talk about.
-/// What can the core do?
-/// Does the core have notable enhancements or differences compared to standalone or other cores?
-/// Is the core recommended for netplay?
-/// Is the core designed to run on specific hardware or platforms?
-/// Is the core recommended for romhacks?

 ### How to install the (Core name) core: